SRCybersecurity/Cybersecurity-with-Gen-AI/README.md

 # Cybersecurity-with-Gen-AI
-This project contains the how gen AI can be incorporated with cybersecurity to enhance the security and its performance.
+This project contains how gen AI can be incorporated in cybersecurity industry to enhance the security and its performance.